Search locations or food

 Add to list

-Frico is a traditional dish from the historical Italian region of Carnia, made with a local delicacy known as Montasio cheese.
+Frico is a traditional dish from the Italian region of Friuli-Venezia Giulia, made with a local delicacy known as Montasio cheese.
 There are two versions: the frico friabile, a crunchy snack made with cheese fried in olive oil until crunchy, and the more famous frico morbido, the soft one, combining the cheese with potatoes and onions in a succulent, rich pancake, baked or fried until it turns golden and crispy on both sides.

 Full of flavor, frico is a delicious example of cucina povera.
 It was invented in the 15th century as a clever way to use strissulis, the leftovers from cheese production.
 Like with many other popular traditional recipes, many varieties exist, so it can be additionally enriched with pancetta, mushrooms, or tomatoes.